postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-aws.md

 ## Importing a schema from Amazon API Gateway

-You can import a schema from a connected Amazon API Gateway to your API in Postman. _Importing a schema will replace your current API schema or add a new schema if one doesn't exist._
+You can import an HTTP or REST schema from a connected Amazon API Gateway to your API in Postman. _Importing a schema will replace your current API schema or add a new schema if one doesn't exist._

 1. Open your API by selecting **APIs** in the sidebar, and then selecting an API and a version.
 1. Select the **Deployments** tab, and then select **Import Schema**.